gencGrudaAlsterspree/laravel-mailjet-mailer/README.md

 $Request->notify($Users);
 ```

-> Should notify detect the given argument does not implement the `MailjetMessageable` interface, an `InvalidNotifiableException` will be thrown.
+> Should notify detect the given argument or one of the containing elements in a `Collection`, does not implement the `MailjetMessageable` interface, an `InvalidNotifiableException` will be thrown.

 ### Retrieving made requests and messages